AGREEMENT and TERMS – please read carefully and sign below

 If you live in the same area or neighbourhood then our paths may cross from time to time.
 In order to protect our mutual privacy, usually I would politely acknowledge you e.g. a nod or smile, without engaging in conversation.
 This is merely to preserve any anonymity you may wish to have regarding the work we do, as well as preserving professional boundaries.
 Some patients would rather not be acknowledged at all in such circumstances, so please make me aware of any preference when we start working together.

-Please ensure that any contact you make is via email or telephone, or another agreed means, and not made by coming to my home unexpectedly.
+Please ensure that any contact you make is via email or telephone (not text message unless in an emergency), or another agreed means, and not made by coming to my home unexpectedly.
 This is no reflection on you, but is in order for me to maintain a healthy, sensible boundary between my work time and my private life.
 Thank you for your understanding.

-Please limit your contact outside of our sessions to appointment-related matters, unless we have arranged between-session support or if you need an urgent appointment.
+Please limit your contact outside of our sessions to appointment-related matters, unless we have arranged between-session email, telephone or skype support or if you need an urgent appointment.
 Any other matters should be discussed at your next session.
 The logic of this is, again, to allow me to maintain a clear boundary between my work time and personal time and allows us to maintain focus.

 Electronic Communications & Privacy